JvanKatwijk/qt-dab/README.md

 Configuring using the qt-dab.pro files
 --------------------------------------

-Options in the configuration are
+Options in the configuration are:

-a. select or unselect devices,
+a) select or unselect devices

-b. select the output: soundcard or tcp connection
+b) select the output: soundcard or tcp connection

-c. select or unselect basic MSC data handling.
+c) select or unselect basic MSC data handling

 Adding or removing from the configuration is in all cases by commenting or uncommenting a line in the configuration file.